szq0214/DSOD/README.md

 [1] Chao Peng, Tete Xiao, Zeming Li, Yuning Jiang, Xiangyu Zhang, Kai Jia, Gang Yu, and Jian Sun.
 "Megdet: A large mini-batch object detector."
 In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition, pp. 6181-6189.
 2018.

+[2] Yuxin Wu, and Kaiming He.
+"Group normalization."
+In Proceedings of the European Conference on Computer Vision (ECCV), pp. 3-19.
+2018.

-[2] Kaiming He, Ross Girshick, and Piotr Dollár.
-"Rethinking ImageNet pre-training." arXiv preprint arXiv:1811.08883 (2018).
+[3] Kaiming He, Ross Girshick, and Piotr Dollár.
+"Rethinking imagenet pre-training."
+In Proceedings of the IEEE International Conference on Computer Vision, pp. 4918-4927.
+2019.

-[3] Zhiqiang Shen, Zhuang Liu, Jianguo Li, Yu-Gang Jiang, Yurong Chen, and Xiangyang Xue.
-"Object Detection from Scratch with Deep Supervision." arXiv preprint arXiv:1809.09294 (2018).
+[4] Zhiqiang Shen, Zhuang Liu, Jianguo Li, Yu-Gang Jiang, Yurong Chen, and Xiangyang Xue.
+"Object detection from scratch with deep supervision."
+IEEE transactions on pattern analysis and machine intelligence (2019).

 -------------------------------------------------------------------------------------